Minerva had reluctantly chaperoned Dede and Jaimito and brought her cedula to be stamped.

 Maybe she’ll think it’s some sort of abortion

-characteristic of or devoted to the temporal world as opposed to the spiritual world
+characteristic of this world rather than the spiritual world

 The church, refusing as it did to get involved in